 - Preheat the oven to 350 degrees F.

-- Beat together the sugar and butter until light and creamy.
-Do not melt or soften your butter or you will need to chill this dough for at least an hour.
+- Beat together the shortening, butter, and 1 and 1/2 cups white sugar until light and creamy.
+(Do not melt or soften your butter.)

 - *The key to soft sugar cookies is slightly under-baking the cookies, letting them cool most of the way, and then placing them in a bag (sealing the bag) when they are still a little warm.
 This keeps your cookies ultra soft!*

-- Pulse the candy canes in a blender or food processor.
-Beat together the softened butter, room temperature cream cheese, vanilla, and peppermint extract.
-Stir in the crushed candy canes.
+- Beat together the softened butter, softened cream cheese, vanilla, and peppermint extract.

 - Beat in the powdered sugar by slowly adding about 1/2 a cup at a time until a smooth frosting is formed.
 Add a little milk if needed to thin your frosting to desired consistency.

-- Again, feel free to increase the peppermint extract amount if desired.
+- Again, feel free to increase the peppermint extract amount if desired in the frosting.

-- Frost the cookies and add sprinkles if desired (or more crushed candy canes!)
+- Frost the cookies and add peppermint crunch sprinkles to the top.